 And it is this focus on involving the customer that is too often ignored.
 Here’s an example from a recent project:

-Or, put another way, development is best done by testers.
-Dedicated test teams hold you back, not by verifying software but by allowing developers to deliver software that does not work.
+Or, put another way, is development best done by testers?
+Dedicated test teams can hold you back, not by verifying software but by allowing developers to deliver software that does not work.